jlvFlores/hello-rails-back-end/README.md

 ## Getting Started

-The project is a lesson on how to setup a rails app with react.
+The project is a lesson on how to setup a rails app to work as a back end for a React app.

 <a name="readme-top"></a>